sstevens2/MozFellApp2016/Application.md

 computational biology, microbiology, genomics, microbial ecology, microbial evolution, population biology

 ### What is your research focus?
 (50 words)
-My research aims to better understand the forces governing diversity and community structure for populations of lake microbes.
+My research aims to better understand the forces governing diversity and community structure for populations of lake microbes over time, using a long-term dataset.
 I do so using methods not biased by what can be grown in the lab, such as metagenomics and single cell genomics.

 ### Describe to us your current research team.
 (50 words)